Shrewsbury College students finalists in Pride of Shropshire Awards for their adaptation of WWI play

-Gina Evans, Performing Arts Lecturer at Shrewsbury College, said: ‘’As this year bears particular significance to the war, we thought it would be a good opportunity for our students to focus on something that was not only interesting and challenging, but historically important.
+Gina Evans, Performing Arts teacher at Shrewsbury College, said: ‘’As this year bears particular significance to the war, we thought it would be a good opportunity for our students to focus on something that was not only interesting and challenging, but historically important.

 ‘’Funny, intimate and moving, The Accrington Pals portrays the terrifying reality hundreds of men faced at the Battle of the Somme in 1916.
 The student worked very hard on the adaptation and learned a lot about this important historical event in the process.
 We are thrilled that they have been recognised for an award in this way.”

 Year 1 HND Performing Arts student, Kenny Noakes, 19, from Newtown, Powys, said: “I played Ralph, a character that saw signing up to war as an adventure rather than a duty.
 It was challenging to act out extreme scenarios and emotions I hadn’t previously had to evoke.